-Our current fleet of passenger vans are available for groups to use.
+Our current fleet of passenger vehicles includes 3 fifteen-passenger vans, 1 twelve-passenger van, 2 twenty-five- passenger buses, and 1 fifteen-passenger mini-bus.
+We also have 3 trailers, 1 single axel and 2 double axel, as well as two pick-up trucks.
+The trucks generally pull the trailers, but two of our vans are capable of pulling the trailers as well.
 When scheduling vehicle usage, we will do our best to accommodate your group's transportation needs.
 Also, group coordinators need to understand that we have a limited supply of vehicles and we may not be able to provide you with all the vehicles that you request.
-All passengers riding in a Baja Missions vehicle must be at least thirteen years old.
+All passengers riding in a Baja Missions' vehicle must be at least thirteen years old.
 Once again we ask that you give us four (4) weeks notice regarding your vehicle needs.
 Below are a few essential requirements for using the Baja Mission vehicles:

 - Each group should have assigned drivers before their trip ever begins.
 These drivers need to be over the age of 25, have a good driving record and experience driving large passenger vans and trucks with trailers. - At NO point should a person without a valid US drivers license be behind the wheel of the vehicle, which includes any translators or Mexican brothers or sisters.
 Mexican law prohibits anyone but US citizens from driving cars in Mexico with United States License plates. - We ask that each group return the vehicles washed and at least full of gas.
-Many times there is less than a day between groups, and out of courtesy to the next group the vehicles need to be returned ready to head back out. - If your group experiences problems in the field with a vehicle, we ask you to do whatever is necessary to get the vehicle fixed..
+Many times there is less than a day between groups, and out of courtesy to the next group the vehicles need to be returned ready to head back out. - If your group experiences problems in the field with a vehicle, we ask you to do whatever is necessary to get the vehicle fixed...